adimyth/azure-serverless/README.md

 ```

 ### Develop Image Background Remover function & test it locally
-1. Create a new function - Here, we are creating a new function with the name `image_bg_remover` using the `HTTP trigger` template and setting the `authlevel` to `anonymous`.
+1. Create a new function - Here, we are creating a new function with the name `image_bg_remover` using the `HTTP trigger` template
     ```bash
-    func new --name image_bg_remover --template "HTTP trigger" --authlevel "anonymous"
+    func new --name image_bg_remover --template "HTTP trigger"
     ```

     > We will use the same command to create new functions for the rest of the functions in the app.
 There are different kind of triggers available for creating new functions.
 For example, `Blob trigger`, `Queue trigger`, `Timer trigger`, etc. Refer [this article](https://www.educative.io/answers/what-are-function-triggers-in-azure)